-Thomas, J.R., Nelson, J.K., & Silverman.
-S. (2015).
-Research methods in physical activity (7th ed.).
+Thomas, J.R., Martin, P., Eitner, J.L., & Silverman.
+S. (2022).
+Research Methods in Physical Activity (8th ed.).
 Champaign, IL: Human Kinetics.
-Purchase eBook here
+Purchase eBook here.

-We will be using R for all statistical analyses that will be performed in this course (beginning with Module 5).
-You will need two pieces of freely available software to download and install on your computer (Windows or Mac):
+We will be using JASP and R for all statistical analyses that will be performed in this course (beginning with Module 5).
+You can use any of these statistical analysis tools of your choice depending on your comfort and/or coding skill level: